A three-node cluster with Apache Kafka

 -

-If you plan to create multiple servers and want to improve the fault tolerance of your infrastructure, add the server to a placement group:
+Optional: if you plan to create multiple servers and want to increase infrastructure reliability, add the server to a placement group:

-1.1 To create a new group, in the Placement Group field, click New.
+1.1.
+To create a new group, click Create in the Placement group field.

 1.2.
-Select New Group and enter a group name.
+Select New group and enter the group name.

-1.3 Select a policy for hosting on different hosts:
+1.3.
+Select the placement policy for different hosts:

-- preferably soft-anti-affinity.
+- preferred — soft-anti-affinity.
 The system will try to place servers on different hosts.
-If there is no suitable host when creating a server, it will be created on the same host;
+If there is no suitable host when creating the server, it will be created on the same host;

-- anti-affinity is mandatory.
-Servers in a group must be located on different hosts.
-If there is no suitable host when creating a server, the server will not be created.
+- mandatory — anti-affinity.
+Servers in the group must be placed on different hosts.
+If there is no suitable host when creating the server, the server will not be created.

-1.4 If a group has been created, select the placement group in the Placement Group field.
+1.4.
+If the group has been created, select the required placement group in the Placement group field.

 -

-To add additional information or filter servers in the list, add server tags.
-Operating system and configuration tags are automatically added.
-To add a new tag, enter a tag in the Tags field.
+Optional: to add additional information or filter servers in the list, add server tags.
+OS and configuration tags are added automatically.
+To add a new tag, enter it in the Tags field.

 -